kyma-project/kyma/docs/application-connector/08-06-trigger-lambda-with-event.md

    EOF
    ```

-6. Create a Trigger to allow events to trigger the function.
+6. Create a Trigger to allow events to trigger the Function.

    ```bash
    cat <<EOF | kubectl apply -f -